 In 2016 Swedish conducted the previous Swedish Community Health Needs Assessments (CHNA).
 Significant health needs were identified from the Community Health Needs Assessment process.
-Swedish Ballard identified priorities for the Community Health Improvement Plans associated with the 2016 CHNA.
-The priority health needs were: access to care, behavioral health/mental health, maternal child health, preventable causes of death, and violence and injury prevention.
+Swedish identified priorities for the Community Health Improvement Plans associated with the 2016 CHNA.
+The priority health needs were: access to care, behavioral health/mental health, and the aging population.
 The impact of actions used to address these health needs can be found in Appendix 4.